MrWardKKHS/beginning-python/README.md

 This repo contains all the tasks that you need to complete on the side.
 You will find the instructions at the top of each file.

+## Testing
+Although you can complete these exercises without test, they can be helpful to make sure your code works as expected.

+Tests live in the testing folder and you will need to install pytest to run them. `pip install pytest`

-Once you think you have completed one of the tasks run `pytest file.py` in the command line.
+Once you think you have completed one of the tasks run the test for the file eg `pytest tests/exercise-1/e1p1.py` in the command line.

+To run all the test in a folder run `pytest tests/exercise-1`